-Take a newly washed microfibre cloth and wipe over the whole screen again.
+Take a newly washed microfiber cloth and wipe over the whole screen again.

-If you prefer to have something ready to use on all types of glass including TV screens and computer monitors why not make your own?
+If you prefer something ready to use on all types of glass, including TV screens and computer monitors, why not make your own?

 - 1/2 cup distilled water

-To use, spray onto a clean microfibre cloth and wipe.
-Then finish with a dry microfibre cloth
+To use, spray onto a clean microfiber cloth and wipe.
+Then finish with a dry microfiber cloth

 Frequently Asked Questions